Flicky: Development

 The spark to develop Flicky came from Sega's desire to exceed Namco's Mappy (1983) which had become very popular in Japanese arcades.
 Sega game designer Yoji Ishii's boss wanted him to design a similar "dot eater" game but better.
+Ishii (who later designed Sega's Fantasy Zone) led the development team.

 Flicky was developed over the course of one year and was designed by Yoji Ishii in collaboration with artist Yoshiki Kawasaki.
 The game evolved from a simple game that Kawasaki first envisioned where the player would catch dots in a maze.
 He took inspiration from a popular song about sparrows on power lines from a 1970s Japanese variety show, Migoro!
 Tabegoro!
 Waraigoro!, (Note: The show is titled みごろ！たべごろ！笑いごろ！in Japanese.
 The particular song about the sparrows is called 電線音頭.) and so made the main character a sparrow and the platforms and walls wires.
 However, he found the power line theme boring, and thus changed the background to an apartment building after taking inspiration from one outside his office window.
 Kawasaki felt that anyone who is around children has experienced the emotion of wanting to keep children safe from the outside and returning them safe to their home.
 From this, the team wanted to imbue a message to "protect the children" with the game, and according to Kawasaki, "it's that emotion that drives Flicky".

 Kawasaki used a poorly calibrated graphics tablet to draw all the game graphics.
 The Chirps were originally ambiguous dots that would disappear when collected.
 Kawasaki changed this so the dots trailed the player, then increased their size to 8x8 pixels to make way for a more interesting design.
 The size was just large enough for a simple chick design.
 To add difficulty to the game, some Chirps were programmed to behave more unpredictably when touched by an enemy.
 These Chirps were given sunglasses and deemed the "bad" Chirps.
 When game testing began, the team had created 100 levels but only four background designs, and there was barely any space left in the game.
 Kawasaki was able to change the colors of the backgrounds to create more variety.
 After testing, Iggy was added to the game.

 Flicky was originally titled "Busty", but an American Sega branch asked the team to change it because of the term's slang usage in English.
 The game was then titled "Flippy" but this was changed shortly before release.
 In 2002, Ishii stated this was because of trademark issues in the United States, but in 2018 said it was because "Flippy" was too similar to "Mappy".
 Flicky was released in arcades in May 1984.